Houston Drug Possession Attorney

 Under Texas law, a school zone is defined as any property used by students and educators for the purpose of school activities.
 The school district or local school does not actually have to own the property for the police to consider it a school zone, when making an arrest for drug possession in a school zone.
 Anything within 1,000 feet of the property constitutes a school zone.

 Under federal law, penalties for drug possession may be increased when "school zone" is added to the criminal charges.
 In Texas, penalties for school zone violations vary by the districts.
-Defense attorneys must have an understanding and knowledge of defense strategies and expectations within the rules of the local jurisdiction.
+Houston drug possession lawyers must have an understanding and knowledge of defense strategies and expectations within the rules of the local jurisdiction.

-Attorney Jed Silverman is an experienced school zone violations attorney with many years of criminal defense experience in courts throughout Texas.
+Attorney Jed Silverman is an experienced Houston drug possession attorney with many years of criminal defense experience in courts throughout Texas.
 If you have been charged with possession of a controlled substance in a school zone, you are facing an increased penalty, including possible mandatory jail time.
 The Law Offices of Jed Silverman will investigate the circumstances of the charges thoroughly, looking for every option to punch a hole in the police evidence and prosecution's case.
 We aggressively work to having your charges dismissed or reduced to the lowest possible offense, often including dropping the school zone charge entirely.

 Oftentimes, police trump up a drug possession charge by trying to claim the arrest was made in a school zone.
 We know the laws regarding school zone violations and we don't let them get away with increasing penalties for a crime that didn't occur.

-Fight Your Charges with Our Houston Drug Crime Lawyer
+Fight Your Charges with Our Houston Drug Possession Lawyer

 Getting charged with any state or federal drug offense is a frightening time.
 Naturally, you may be wondering whether you will go to jail if you are convicted.
 In many first-offense cases, the prosecutor is more interested in making sure you get the help you need because putting you in jail for a possession charge isn't nearly as effective as getting you into a program that will help you avoid drugs in the future.

 We use our experience and knowledge of the justice system, as well as diversion programs, to help you stay out of jail and keep a conviction off of your record.
-Discuss your drug possession charges with a competent professional - contact us at (713) 597-2221 today.
+Discuss your possession of drugs charges with a competent professional Houston drug possession lawyer - contact us at (713) 597-2221 today.